dvn123/sword-challenge/README.md

 I focused on the deployment of the server itself, managing RabbitMQ or MySQL clusters from the repo of a server is not a good practice.

-To view the resulting files run `helm template scs-chart --values scs-chart/values-qa.yaml` from the kubernetes directory.
+To view the resulting files run `helm template scs-chart --values scs-chart/values-qa.yaml` from the deployment directory.